Skip to content

 You can only make deeds in writing.
 However, you must also have all relevant parties sign the deed for it to become enforceable.
 Certain companies may require that any person signing on behalf of that company affixes a company seal to that document.
 Historically, people use company seals to demonstrate that a person has the authority to sign a contract on behalf of their company.
 This is especially important when it comes to signing deeds because of the large transfers of property that a deed can mandate.

 Conversely, agreements do not have a ‘delivery’ requirement.
 Furthermore, unlike a deed, agreements do not always need signatures to become legally enforceable.
 For instance, if you or another party perform your duties under an arrangement, that can create a legally binding contract.
-It is also important to note that your signature on an agreement does not need to be witnessed.
+You signature on an agreement does not need a witness.

 3. Consideration